simplifylearning101/dsa_with_python/README.markdown

 If you need help, reachout to tech coodinator.

 ## Coordinators
-Once you join the cohort, you will be invited to cohort WhatsApp group where you can seek help from our coordinators
+To join the course, please reach out to our coordinators
 <div align="center">
   <img src="static/support1.png" alt="Support Image">
 </div>